Here’s the good news: They liked your application! They want to talk to you more about the job on a phone call or in a Zoom session.

 6. Describe your ideal workstation.

-This is a question that I’ve gotten several times and have, at times, been unprepared for.
+This is a question that I’ve been asked several times and have, at times, been unprepared for.
 After all, why should they care how I like to set up my desk?

 I’ll tell you why.
 It’s another one of those infamous “culture fit” questions.
 The interviewer wants to know how you’ll fit in in their work environment.

-Plus it’s a chance to get a flavor for your personality.
+Plus it’s a chance for employers to get a flavor for your personality.
 Do yourself a favor and practice this answer so you won’t be caught flat-footed, as I have been.